Friends of Upper Saxondale Conservation Area

 The need for this group emerged following discussions about the tree work recently carried out on David Wilson Homes (DWH) owned land and how village residents could have a greater say and involvement in how land in Upper Saxondale is managed and cared for in the future.

-This group's initial remit is to make recommendations to USRA about how they would like to see budgets spent on maintenance for USRA owned land.
-It is hoped this group would stay in place if a new parish council were formed.
+This group's initial remit was to make recommendations to USRA about how they would like to see budgets spent on maintenance for USRA owned land.
+Now ownership of the land has transferred to USPC, the group will work with the parish council on caring for the land.
 You can find a map of village land, and who owns / cares for which sections by following this link.

 Membership

-The group welcomes more village residents to join by contacting info@uppersaxondale.com.
+The group welcomes village residents to join by contacting info@uppersaxondale.com.

 Meetings